 - 1. Press the menu button.

-- The operating modes menu opens.

-- Select the "Dry" operating mode.

-Press the Start/Stop button to start.

-- Press the Start/Stop button to start.
+The operating modes menu opens. - 2.
+Select the "Dry" operating mode. - Press the Start/Stop button to start.
 The drying function starts and ends automatically after 10 minutes.

 Open the appliance door for 1 to 2 minutes so that the moisture can escape.